alexcory1/FrequentFlyers/MILESTONE.md

 ## 2025-04-20: Dashboard Peer Review
 The goal of our dashboard is provide price information for airline tickets.
 It can be used by travel agencies, travelers, or just curious minds.
 There are 4 tabs to our dashboard.
 The first tab is our home tab and contains all the relevant information about our dashboard.
 The second tab contains the map of all the routes to and from airports.
 It can be filtered by user input.
 The user can select a time period and an airport, after which the map will filter accordingly.
 The third tab includes all of our plots that we made showing various information and findings.
 The fourth and last tab contains the price prediction model.
 The user can input departure city, arrival city, and quarter of the year, and the model will output a predicted price.

+## 2025-04-20: Finalize Dashboard Milestone
+This past week we have been readying our dashboard for the peer review by other teams.
+Our dashboard is largely done, so this just includes small tweaks to the look of the dashboard and making sure everything is running smoothly.
+There were small adjustments to the overall layout.
+One thing we did was combine the Home tab and the About tab since they were both displaying similar information.
+This improved the overall understanding of the dashboard features for users.